-To find this elusive boarding pass, you need to stop, swing off your backpack, and hunt through several front pockets.
+To find this elusive boarding pass, you need to stop, swing off your travel backpack, and hunt through several front pockets.

 Wouldn’t it be easier to have pockets on a ergonomic hip belt?
 Think of keeping your boarding pass, phone, and passport tucked into a zippered pocket within finger’s reach.
 And we mean right at finger’s reach.

 That’s why we designed the Outbreaker exactly like that: a zippered pocket for each hip on a functional hip belt.

 Unzip Eagle Creek Load Hauler’s main compartment to find one giant gaping nothingness.
 Not even a compression strap in sight to wrangle organization into this large compartment.

 The flap only has a small zippered mesh pocket, barely large enough to store your underwear.
 Oh, and that pocket doesn’t even span the entire length of the flap, wasting valuable bag real estate.